houlder/PythonInterviewSpec/beginner-level.md

 javatpoint
 javatpoint
 ```

+### List 5 type conversion in Python

+Type conversion refers to the conversion of one data type into another.

+- int() - converts any data type into integer type
+- float() - converts any data type into float type
+- list() - This function is used to convert any data type to a list type.
+- dict() - This function is used to convert a tuple of order (key,value) into a dictionary.
+- str() - Used to convert integer into a string.

 ### What are functions in Python?
 A function is a block of code which is executed only when a call is made to the function. **def** keyword is used to define a particular function as shown below: